John Sciarra: Business

-In 1978, Mr. Sciarra formed a company with two other colleagues, which included pension administration.
-In 1988 Mr. Sciarra sold his stake to his partners and joined Dun & Bradstreet Pension Services (“DBPS”) as Director of West Coast Operations.
+In 1978, Sciarra formed a company with two other colleagues, which included pension administration.
+In 1988 Sciarra sold his stake to his partners and joined Dun & Bradstreet Pension Services (“DBPS”) as Director of West Coast Operations.
 In 1994, DBPS was sold to U.S. Pension Services (“USPS”).
-Mr. Sciarra became a shareholder and held Director of Marketing & Sales and Operations Manager positions.
-USPS was sold to First Data Investor Services Group (“FDISG”) in 1998, whereby Mr. Sciarra was named Vice President of Sales.
+Sciarra became a shareholder and held Director of Marketing & Sales and Operations Manager positions.
+USPS was sold to First Data Investor Services Group (“FDISG”) in 1998, whereby Sciarra was named Vice President of Sales.
 Shortly thereafter, FDISG was acquired by PFPC, a subsidiary of PNC Bank.
-Mr. Sciarra was named Senior Vice President & COO of PFPC’s Retirement Services.
+Sciarra was named Senior Vice President & COO of PFPC’s Retirement Services.
 With revenues of approximately $70 million and 650 employees, he was tasked with the responsibility to strategically develop a plan for long term growth and profitability.

 Through his analysis it was determined that a certain segment of the retirement services business be divested.
-Mr. Sciarra offered to acquire that segment of the business and it was accepted in June 2001.
-With that business, Mr. Sciarra, and a long time co-worker, formed National Retirement Services, Inc (“NRS”).
-Mr. Sciarra became the President & CEO of NRS.
+Sciarra offered to acquire that segment of the business and it was accepted in June 2001.
+With that business, Sciarra and a long time co-worker formed National Retirement Services, Inc (“NRS”).
+Sciarra became the President & CEO of NRS.